cb3rgl1ng/spectro-cloud/technical-writer/assignment.md

 | `exec` | Executes a command in a container to debug a container from the inside or to explore the environment of the container itself | [kubectl exec](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_exec/) | Not all containers include the common shells `bin/bash` or `bin/sh`. |
 | `debug` | Creates a clone of a pod (inactive debugging container) that does not terminate if an error is experienced inside the container | [kubectl debug](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_debug/) | When you finish working in the debugging pod, delete it. |

-For more commands, see [Kubectl Commands](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands/).
+For more information on kubectl commands, see [Kubectl Commands](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands/).

 ## Example Debugging Session